Butternut & Red Pepper Soup (w/ Coconut Milk)

 - Heat the olive oil over medium low heat in a small pan.
 Add the red pepper flakes, garlic, and smoked paprika.
 Cook, stirring constantly until fragrant, about 1 minute.
 Add a splash of water, then scrape the cooked spices into a 6-quart slow cooker.

-- Add the butternut squash, roasted red peppers, and tomato paste, stirring until well combined.
+- Add the butternut squash, roasted red peppers, tomato paste, salt, and stock stirring until well combined.
 Cover and cook on high for 3-4 hours, or low for 5-6, or until the squash is tender.
 Do not uncover during this time.

 - Add the coconut milk or cream and red wine vinegar.
 Using an immersion blender, blend until very smooth and creamy.
 Alternatively, working in batches, ladle the soup into a blender.
 Blend on high until smooth, then return to the pot.